 “Elective mute Ashari remembers nothing before the void in her mind.” -Halla Williams @hallawilliams1.

 If you’re struggling to find space for an engaging character introduction, you could use the inciting event as your hook instead and frame your introduction with your inciting event, as I have done here.
 “Thrust to power by death in the family, peace-born Ruarnon…” -Elise Carlson.

 Inciting Event and Tension

 You might like to frame your character introduction with ‘when’ to lead into the inciting event.
 ‘When’ is a good opening to lead into a collision of worlds, desires or wills etc. It amplifies the fact that the character we’ve just met and connected with is about to have their world turned upside-down and leaves us wondering how and what the outcome will be.
-(Try not to use the phrase ‘turned upside-down’, as its common to many stories and can sound generic.
-If you use it, highlight the way I which that character’s life is changed and or their emotional response/ reaction to keep the focus on what is ‘unique’ about your story).
+(Try not to use the phrase ‘turned upside-down’, as it’s common to many stories and can sound generic.
+If you use it, highlight the way in which that character’s life is changed and or their emotional response/ reaction to keep the focus on what is ‘unique’ about your story).
 Ending this sentence with a clash of wills/ interests with another character or a clash of morals between the character’s beliefs and what they are about to do -an obstacle to their goal and or resolution of the conflict- is a good way to get tension into your opening sentence.